 Infatuated: Start Francis and the Lights’s “May I Have This Dance (Remix) [feat.
 Chance the Rapper]” at 11:59:24.
-You’ll ring in the New Year as Francis Starlite asks, “Can I say something?
+You’ll ring in the New Year as Francis Starlite asks, “Can I say something crazy?
 I love you,” and then you can take the hands of your beloved and hold them forever and spend 2018 ignoring the outside world.

 In awe of Whitney Houston always: Start Whitney’s “I Wanna Dance With Somebody” at 11:56:47.
 You’ll ring in the New Year to one of the most perfect key changes ever, a full step from G to A. Once the party ends, doze off to Still Processing‘s episode “We Will Always Love You, Whitney Houston.”

 Acrobatic: Start Bill Medley & Jennifer Warnes’s “(I’ve Had) The Time of My Life” at 11:57:16.
 You’ll ring in the New Year at the exact moment Baby jumps into Patrick Swayze’s arms, and you are encouraged to attempt the same feat.